홀로렌즈2용 타입 인 스페이스 (Type In Space) 앱 디자인 스토리

 The bounding box is a standard interface for the precise scale and rotation of an object in HoloLens.
 For the Type In Space app, I used it to indicate the currently selected text objects by displaying the corner handles.
 MRTK’s Bounding Box provides various configurable options for the visual representation of the handles as well as the behaviors.

-UX Elements: Menu UI for Text Properties
+Menu UI for Text Properties

 Button